craggASAP/Axonal_Brake/README.md

 This script provides a framework for understanding the interplay between ChI inhibition, desensitization, and dopamine release.
 It can be further expanded and refined to incorporate additional biological details and explore more complex scenarios.

-.m Files

-Type: Script or function files.
-Usage: Contain MATLAB code, which can include functions, scripts, or class definitions.
-Execution: Can be run directly in the MATLAB environment.
-When executed, the code within the file is interpreted and run line by line.
-Example: A file named myFunction.m might contain a function definition that performs calculations or manipulates data.

-.mat Files

-Type: Data files.
-Usage: Used to store variables, arrays, and other data structures in a binary format.
-They allow for efficient saving and loading of MATLAB workspace variables.
-Execution: Cannot be executed as code; instead, they are loaded into the MATLAB workspace using the load function.
-Example: A file named data.mat might store variables such as matrices or structures that can be loaded into a session for further analysis.